Th3ThirdMan/dublin-city-walks/README.md

   * I encountered a few issues where the site didn't meet my intended expectations.
 This primarily resided in the arena of responsiveness when viewing the screen at mobile level.
 The navigation bar was reflected as a desktop view when rendered down to a mobile screen.
 A fix for this was to employ the flex property to adjust this issue and view the website in a proper mobile aspect.

   * I encountered issues with the sub-images and text on the landing page.
-A container class worked well here with the images and text assuming an equality which helped when viewing on lower height and width screens.
+A container class worked well here with the images and text, assuming an equality to both, which helped when viewing on lower height and width screens.

   * Again with the sub-images on the Welcome page the images didn't align correctly as per my expectation, but through testing and research the background-size property played a part in correcting this.